// Adaptor Signatures #Bitcoin

 Adaptor signatures are a pattern introduced by Andrew Poelstra in this very nice post on the mimblewimble list.
 He describes how they can simplify the Hash Timelock Contract use case.
-But adaptor signatures are a lower-level tool which leverage the algebra covered in a bit of taproot primitives.
+But adaptor signatures are a lower-level tool which leverage the algebra covered in a bit of Schnorr primitives.

 sG = H(R||P||m)*P + R